camunda/camunda-docs/docs/apis-tools/zeebe-api-rest/tutorial.md

 If you have a valid user and task ID, the assignment will now output.
 If you have an invalid API name or action name, or no arguments provided, or improper/insufficient credentials configured, an error message will output as outlined in the `cli.js` file.
 If no action is provided, it will default to "assign" everywhere, except when unassigning a user.

-## Unassign a Zeebe user task (DELETE)
+## Unassign a Camunda user task (DELETE)

-To unassign a user from a Zeebe user task, you can use the same Zeebe user task ID from the previous exercise and take the following steps:
+To unassign a user from a Camunda user task, you can use the same Camunda user task ID from the previous exercise and take the following steps:

 1. Outline your function, similar to the steps above: